What is Ally?

 There’s an accessibility course report that can help.
 To get the report, you will need to add the Accessibility Report tool link on your course menu in Blackboard.
 Watch this video to learn how to add the Accessibility report tool to your Blackboard course website.

 The report provides an accessibility summary at the course level so you can get the big picture as well as specific details about the accessibility of your digital course content.
 Watch this video to walk through the features of the Accessibility report.

 OK, I want to do my part, where do I start?

 We recommend you start with the syllabus.
 The Institute Curriculum Committee an approved syllabus template with accessibility features already built in that you should use.
 In addition, we’ve created a short video that walks through the features that make the syllabus accessible.
-Download the accessible syllabus template and access the how to edit the syllabus video on the ICC website.

 What about my other course content?